Clutch (band): Recent releases: 2012–present

 As of April 2024, Clutch has begun writing new material for their fourteenth studio album.

 In August of 2024, Clutch rereleased their compilation album Slow Hole To China.

 In October 2024, Fallon discussed the progress on the band's fourteenth album saying "we don't wanna just put out a record for the sake of putting out a record.
-We wanna put out an awesome record, and if that takes longer than, let's say, usual, then so be it."In April 2025, Fallon gave an update on the album saying “Yeah, we’re writing now.
+We wanna put out an awesome record, and if that takes longer than, let's say, usual, then so be it."
+In April 2025, Fallon gave an update on the album saying “Yeah, we’re writing now.
 It’s taken longer than I think we would’ve liked to have, but to be honest, we toured a lot in the past three years, like really grounded down.
 When you come home from tour, you don’t wanna turn around the next day and say, ‘Let’s get together and write a song.’
 Gotta take a bit of a break.”
-Clutch announced that their 2025 "Full Ahead Flank MMXXV Tour" will begin in North America in June with dates running until October and it will be followed with dates outside of North America from November to December.In May 2025, Fallon confirmed that pre-production on the band's fourteenth album has begun with producer Gene Freeman.
+Clutch announced that their 2025 "Full Ahead Flank MMXXV Tour" will begin in North America in June with dates running until October and it will be followed with dates outside of North America from November to December.
+In May 2025, Fallon confirmed that pre-production on the band's fourteenth album has begun with producer Gene Freeman.
+In December 2025 Clutch announced a 2026 tour that would begin in April and Fallon gave an update on the band's next album saying "There will be another writing session in January, and the plan is to record in late January or early February.
+Nowadays, from finishing a record to mastering takes up to six months.There are a number of songs in the can, but I'm not going to predict when it might be released."

+On August 28, 2026, the band released the song "The Drifter Returns" which is expected to appear on their next album.
+It marked the first new music to be released by the band since 2022.The band's fourteenth album, Wasted Lands, will be released on January 22, 2027.
+The band released the album's title track as the second single (along with a music video) on September 25, 2026.